-Triathlon races are very interesting sport to be timed with RaceGorilla.
-The main reason is the large distance covered by the athletes, they will be out of sight for the supporters quite fast and regular updates are very much appreciated.
-When timing a triathlon race with RaceGorilla, adding splits does not really add to the costs of timing, like with chip timing.
 Especially at the finish, the athletes arrive running mostly individual, so there will be no problem keeping up with the manual timing process.
-Still if things get busy, the workload can be divided among multiple timers, as the app is constantly synchronised via the cloud server.
+Still if things get busy, the workload can be divided among multiple timers, as the app is constantly synchronized via the cloud server.

 How to use RaceGorilla in a triathlon?

-Triathlon is mostly started in batches.
-When using RaceGorilla, it is possible to start both individual (time trial) as per start group (mass start).
-As the athletes are exiting the water it they might still be close together.
-A double check on who is passing might be needed. but as the race develops, the athletes will spread and the process of taking splits will get easier along the way.
+Triathlon is mostly started in waves.
+When using RaceGorilla, it is possible to start both individual (time trial) as per start group (mass start) or in start waves.
+As the athletes are leaving the water it they might still be close together.
+As the race develops, the athletes will spread and the process of taking splits will get easier along the way.

 When timing a time trial race, it is possible to use just use manual timing.
 If the times have to be more accurate, it is possible to connect the finish button to a Alge Timy or a Tag Heuer CP5xx and send the times to the smartphone at the finish using the RaceGorilla Bluebox, the exact time will be online in a matter of seconds.